maskarade/Android-Orma/README.md

 Because these helper classes are generated at the compile time, you can use Orma as a type-safe ORM.

-### Schema Helper
+### Schema Helpers

 A Schema helper, e.g. `Todo_Schema`, has metadata for the corresponding model.

-This is an internal helper class, which is not intended to be used publicly.
+This is an internal helper class and not intended to be employed by users.

-### Relation Helper
+### Relation Helpers

-A Relation helper, e.g. `Todo_Relation`, is an entry point of table operations, which have conditions and orderings.
+A Relation helper, e.g. `Todo_Relation`, is an entry point of table operations, which has conditions and orderings.

-This is created by the database handle:
+This is created by a database handle:

 ```java
 public static Todo_Relation relation() {